carykh/PrisonersDilemmaTournament/README.md

 # PrisonersDilemmaTournament Community Fork

-This is a fork of PrisonersDilemmaTournament including improved runner and more strategies for better testing
+This is a fork of PrisonersDilemmaTournament including improved runner and more strategies for better testing.

+`code/prisonersDilemma.py` has a variety of parameters that can be tweaked.
+Run it with the `--help` argument to list all of them.

 Original README is below.